-If you’ve ever experienced a feeling of paranoia — that’s to say, an unrealistic or exaggerated belief that other people mean you harm — you’re certainly not alone.
-Around one in four people have regular thoughts filled with suspicion, and almost all of us experience paranoia at some point in our lives.
+If you’ve ever experienced a feeling of paranoia — an unrealistic or exaggerated belief that other people mean you harm — you’re not alone.
+Around one in four people have regular thoughts filled with suspicion, and almost all of us will experience paranoia at some point in our lives.

 For most people, these thoughts are temporary and relatively mild.
 But for a small minority, they’re persistent, powerful, and profoundly distressing.
 In psychiatry, the experiences at the most debilitating end of the paranoid spectrum are termed persecutory delusions, and they’re associated with a variety of serious problems, including anxiety, depression, and suicidal thoughts.
 As a result, people with severe paranoia are often admitted to psychiatric care, typically with a diagnosis such as schizophrenia, and are treated with antipsychotic drugs.

 But as we’ve noted previously in this blog, antipsychotics don’t work for everyone.
 And their side effects can be so unpleasant that many people refuse to take them.
 Moreover, there’s compelling evidence to suggest that the concept of “schizophrenia” doesn’t stand up scientifically, operating instead as a catch-all for a variety of distinct, and frequently unrelated, experiences.

 This is why scientists have increasingly focused on understanding and treating those experiences in their own right, rather than assuming they’re simply symptoms of some single (albeit nebulous) underlying illness.
 So what have we discovered by applying this approach to paranoia?

 Well, we know now that paranoia is far more common than previously assumed.
 At its core is a deep-seated belief that we’re in danger — that we’re not safe.
 That belief appears to be partly genetic in origin and partly the result of the things that happen to us in our lives — bullying, suffering an assault, or being raised in challenging urban environments.